hovancik/stretchly/CONTRIBUTING.md

 Have you read Code of Conduct?
 When contributing, you are expected to comply with it, including treating everyone with respect: https://github.com/hovancik/stretchly/blob/master/CODE_OF_CONDUCT.md

 ## Pull Requests
-PRs are welcome, but before implementing a feature, please, **open an Issue first**, so we can be sure that no-one else is working on it and that the changes will be accepted.
-Failing to do so might get your PR closed.
+PRs are welcome, but before implementing a feature, please, **open an Issue first, so we can be sure that no one else is working on it and that the changes will be accepted.
+It is important do discuss changes before implementing them (Why should we add it?
+How should it work?
+How should it look?
+Where will it be? ...).** Failing to do so might get your PR closed.

 Once you are sure that the maintainer of *Stretchly* will accept your proposed changes, feel free to open PR once you start working on it, so anyone can review and comment on your code.